 Vanilla – a powerful anti-microbial, increases mental health and it promotes healthy skin as it’s an excellent source of vitamin B. Vanilla also assists with digestion, improves dental health and helps to regulate period cycles for women.

 As you can see, a lot of these spices have many similar health benefits and have many more that I’ve not listed today.
 You can’t go wrong with having this combination at least a few times a week!
-You will feel better, and it’s beautiful that it also tastes great!
+You’ll feel better, and it’s beautiful that it also tastes great!